(Angiogram-Abdominal, Arteriogram-Abdominal, Celiac and Mesenteric Arteriography, Abdominal Arteriography, Abdominal Angiography)

 Thrombosis (a blood clot within a blood vessel) or occlusion (blockage of a blood vessel)

-Other conditions that may be detected by an abdominal angiogram include tumors, hemorrhage, cirrhosis, gallstones, inflammation, and the invasion of a tumor into the blood vessels.
+Other conditions that may be detected by an abdominal angiogram include tumors, hemorrhage, cirrhosis, inflammation, and the invasion of a tumor into the blood vessels.
 Angiography may be used to deliver medications directly into tissue or an organ for treatment, such as clotting medication to the site of hemorrhage or cancer medication into a tumor.

-An abdominal angiogram may be recommended after a previous procedure, such as a CT scan, and indicates the need for further information.
+An abdominal angiogram may be recommended after a previous procedure, such as a CT scan, indicates the need for further information.

 There may be other reasons for your doctor to recommend an abdominal angiogram.